 History of Student Research

 The first evidence that the thesis or dissertation was considered a requirement for the degree of Doctor of Medicine is in a statement in the catalog from 1839, which in part reads, “...the candidate must present a dissertation on some subject connected with the medical sciences.”
-This requirement remains in effect to the present time, and is enthusiastically endorsed by the faculty as a central component of the “Yale System” of general medical education.
+Over time the research program has been formalized to include curricular aspects and dedicated time for experiential learning.
+It culminates in the submission of a written thesis in order to graduate.
+This requirement has evolved and flourished to its present form and is enthusiastically endorsed by students and faculty as a central component of the “Yale System” of general medical education.